 The exact cost cannot be called, it all depends on the time spent and the prices of services of specialists.
 So, let’s take a look…

 Stages of building a modern chat app:

 Specialists you’ll need to create a chat app like WhatsApp:

 The approximate period of work execution depends on the level of the project complexity and can reach even 2500 hours.
-And if you have a lean budget, we recommend that you hire developers with affordable rates.
+And if you have a lean budget, we recommend that you hire developers at affordable rates.

 Summarizing the information on how to make an instant messaging app like WhatsApp, we can conclude: